Ghosts Next Door

 ~

-The following afternoon when my grandfather completed his chores and homework, he let his parents know that he intended to go next door to check up on Mr. Wong as no one had seen him lately.
+The following afternoon, after my grandfather had completed his chores and homework, he let his parents know that he intended to go next door to check up on Mr. Wong, as no one had seen him lately.

 "Oh, see how he's doing and ask him if he needs anything?"
 My grandfather's mother said.

 His father cautioned him to be careful when going over, but that was all.
-Several knocks on Mr. Wong’s door yielded no reply.
-It wasn’t until my grandfather circumnavigated the house, calling out for Mr. Wong, did he then hear a response from within one of the large picture windows.
+Several knocks on Mr. Wong's door yielded no reply.
+When my grandfather circumnavigated the house, calling out for Mr. Wong, he heard a response from within one of the large picture windows.

 "Who is that outside?"
 The voice was strained and weak.